jamielennox/requests-mock/docs/response.rst

 :status_code: The HTTP status response to return.
 Defaults to 200.
 :reason: The reason text that accompanies the Status (e.g. 'OK' in '200 OK')
 :headers: A dictionary of headers to be included in the response.
+:cookies: A CookieJar containing all the cookies to add to the response.

 To specify the body of the response there are a number of options that depend on the format that you wish to return.